Fillers: Questions to Ask Before Choosing an Injector

 Then ask whether longer-lasting fillers are always better.
 Surprisingly, the answer is often no. In some areas, a softer, shorter-lasting filler produces a more natural result.

 There's also a financial angle here.
 Longer-lasting doesn't always mean more cost-effective if the look doesn't align with your goals.
+This is one of those areas where a thoughtful conversation matters more than a quick answer.

 About Layering Treatments Over Time